thelang-io/docs.thelang.io/docs/guides/types.md

 ```

 ## Any
-You can use this type to store any type.
+You can use this type to store anything.

 ```the
 main {